Rivington: Manor

 Although the manor is not registered at the land registry, the manor has a long history with the majority share of seven-eighths originally held by the Pilkington family of Lancashire, which is recorded as early as 1212.
 This share had reduced to five-eighths at the sale of the manor in 1611 to their relations Robert Lever and Thomas Breres.
 Inheritance of the Pilkington share of the manor is assumed next to have passed by inheritance alongside Rivington hall thereafter.
-In 1729 John Andrews of Little Lever purchased the Breres' share of Hall and its associated land, and his property was inherited by the Cromptons by the nineteenth century.
+In 1729 John Andrews of Little Lever purchased the Breres' share of Hall and its associated land, and his property was inherited by the Cromptons by the 19th century.
 Other owners of the manor were by a quarter originally owned by the Lathoms and an eighth by the Shaws.
 In 1765 the Shaws and their relations the Roscoes inherited the one-eighth share.
 Leverhulme was the last owner of the 5/8 share, then a local man, now deceased held the 1/8 share transferred from the Cunliffe Shaws, and his records are held at Bolton archives.
 The 1/4 share owner is untraced.
-United Utilities claims that the Manor has been extinguished since 1902.
+United Utilities claims that the manor has been extinguished since 1902.